illusory-thinker/BB84-Simulation/README.md

 # BB84-Simulation
-This is a python program to simulate BB84.The discriptions are all in Chinese,though.
+This is a python program to simulate BB84.